Brokerages Anticipate Capital Product Partners L.P. (NASDAQ:CPLP) Will Post Quarterly Sales of $69.76 Million

-According to Zacks, analysts expect that Capital Product Partners will report full-year sales of $283.87 million for the current financial year, with estimates ranging from $278.95 million to $286.70 million.
-For the next year, analysts forecast that the business will report sales of $288.44 million, with estimates ranging from $279.05 million to $293.96 million.
-Zacks Investment Research’s sales calculations are an average based on a survey of sell-side research analysts that cover Capital Product Partners.
+According to Zacks, analysts expect that Capital Product Partners will report full year sales of $283.87 million for the current fiscal year, with estimates ranging from $278.95 million to $286.70 million.
+For the next financial year, analysts forecast that the firm will post sales of $288.44 million, with estimates ranging from $279.05 million to $293.96 million.
+Zacks’ sales calculations are a mean average based on a survey of research firms that follow Capital Product Partners.

-Capital Product Partners (NASDAQ:CPLP – Get Rating) last issued its earnings results on Wednesday, February 2nd.
-The shipping company reported $1.09 EPS for the quarter, beating analysts’ consensus estimates of $0.66 by $0.43.
-The business had revenue of $60.35 million during the quarter, compared to analyst estimates of $54.42 million.
-Capital Product Partners had a return on equity of 11.32% and a net margin of 52.58%.
-During the same period in the prior year, the company posted $0.38 earnings per share.
+Capital Product Partners (NASDAQ:CPLP – Get Rating) last issued its quarterly earnings results on Wednesday, February 2nd.
+The shipping company reported $1.09 EPS for the quarter, topping the consensus estimate of $0.66 by $0.43.
+Capital Product Partners had a net margin of 52.58% and a return on equity of 11.32%.
+The firm had revenue of $60.35 million for the quarter, compared to analysts’ expectations of $54.42 million.
+During the same period in the previous year, the business earned $0.38 earnings per share.

+Hedge funds and other institutional investors have recently bought and sold shares of the business.
+Barclays PLC acquired a new stake in Capital Product Partners during the 3rd quarter worth about $26,000.
+Wells Fargo & Company MN grew its stake in Capital Product Partners by 128.9% during the 4th quarter.
+Wells Fargo & Company MN now owns 3,632 shares of the shipping company’s stock valued at $58,000 after acquiring an additional 2,045 shares in the last quarter.
+Envestnet Asset Management Inc. purchased a new position in Capital Product Partners during the 4th quarter valued at about $216,000.
+Cubist Systematic Strategies LLC purchased a new position in Capital Product Partners during the 3rd quarter valued at about $217,000.
+Finally, Jump Financial LLC grew its stake in Capital Product Partners by 44.2% during the 3rd quarter.
+Jump Financial LLC now owns 18,605 shares of the shipping company’s stock valued at $242,000 after acquiring an additional 5,700 shares in the last quarter.
+Hedge funds and other institutional investors own 42.01% of the company’s stock.

 The business also recently disclosed a quarterly dividend, which was paid on Thursday, February 10th.
-Shareholders of record on Thursday, February 3rd were paid a dividend of $0.15 per share.
-This is a positive change from Capital Product Partners’s previous quarterly dividend of $0.10.
+Shareholders of record on Thursday, February 3rd were issued a dividend of $0.15 per share.
 This represents a $0.60 annualized dividend and a yield of 3.58%.
 The ex-dividend date was Wednesday, February 2nd.
-Capital Product Partners’s dividend payout ratio is currently 11.74%.
+This is an increase from Capital Product Partners’s previous quarterly dividend of $0.10.
+Capital Product Partners’s payout ratio is presently 11.74%.

-Several hedge funds have recently made changes to their positions in CPLP.
-Barclays PLC bought a new stake in shares of Capital Product Partners during the third quarter worth $26,000.
-Wells Fargo & Company MN grew its holdings in shares of Capital Product Partners by 128.9% during the fourth quarter.
-Wells Fargo & Company MN now owns 3,632 shares of the shipping company’s stock worth $58,000 after purchasing an additional 2,045 shares during the last quarter.
-Envestnet Asset Management Inc. bought a new stake in shares of Capital Product Partners during the fourth quarter worth $216,000.
-Cubist Systematic Strategies LLC bought a new stake in shares of Capital Product Partners during the third quarter worth $217,000.
-Finally, Jump Financial LLC grew its holdings in shares of Capital Product Partners by 44.2% during the third quarter.
-Jump Financial LLC now owns 18,605 shares of the shipping company’s stock worth $242,000 after purchasing an additional 5,700 shares during the last quarter.
-Institutional investors own 42.01% of the company’s stock.

 Capital Product Partners L.P., a shipping company, provides marine transportation services in Greece.
 Its vessels transports a range of dry cargoes and containerized goods under short-term voyage charters, and medium to long-term time and bareboat charters.
 As of April 26, 2021, the company owned 17 vessels, including thirteen Neo-Panamax container vessels, three Panamax container vessels, and one Capesize bulk carrier.